-- Find out why your child thinks she is not good or what she is afraid of doing.
+- Find out why your child thinks they are not good or what they are afraid of doing.

-- For example, if she is worried about school or her performance in a sport, focus on that.
+- For example, if they are worried about school or performance in a sport, focus on that.

-- Ask her to imagine and write down what the ideal scenario, in either case, would be.
+- Ask them to imagine and write down what the ideal scenario, in either case, would be.

-- Then, ask the child to close her eyes and imagine the ideal scenario, and how she would feel if it were real.
+- Then, ask your child to close their eyes and imagine the ideal scenario, and how she would feel if it were real.

-- Ask her to write down how she felt when she visualized the ideal situation and what she thought about herself.
+- Ask them to write down how they felt when they visualized the ideal situation and what they thought about themselves.

 You will need: